 Step 3: Select a Color Palette

 Choose a color palette that reflects your concept.
+Exploring different color palettes can help you discover new combinations and set the tone for your collection.
 Consider the psychological effects of colors and how they complement each other.
 Tools like Adobe Color can help you create harmonious color schemes.

 Step 4: Incorporate Textures and Fabrics